Laetitia Jermyn: Life

-Laetitia Jermyn, was born in Suffolk in 1788, the daughter of George Jermyn and his with Margaret Jermyn.
+Laetitia Jermyn, was born in Suffolk in 1788, the daughter of George Jermyn and his with Margaret née Manning.
 George had taken gone into partnership with the Ipswich librarian and bookseller Charles Punchard in 1787, running the business on his own following Punchard's death in 1790 Ipswich book seller.
 George in turn died in 1799, and Laetitia's mother ran the business until her marriage to John Raw, who published the first book under his imprint in 1802.
 Her family allowed her to foster an interest in butterflies, and she was encouraged too by her neighbour William Kirby.
 Jermyn was said to have 'cultivated wide literary tastes.'

 In 1830, she married Dr. James Ford, an antiquary, scholar, and vicar of Navestock, Essex.
 Ford was a significant benefactor of Trinity College, Oxford, and the Ford Lectures are named for him.
 He was said to be 'an ardent bibliophile, studious, punctilious, meditative, but also rather pompous and intolerant.'
 He one Sunday rebuked his wife mid-sermon for arriving late to the service, asking "I wonder where you will be Madam when the last trumpet sounds?'
 The couple had no children.